ST ALBANS SCHOOL

 To help them guide their sons and daughters through the Higher Education application process, parents are also invited to attend an open evening designed to give advice on how best to support students through this challenging and demanding time.

-The Heads and Deputy Heads of Sixth Form are available during free periods and by appointment after school to help students, and indeed parents, through the applications process for all universities.
+The Assistant Head: Higher Education and Careers is available during free periods and by appointment after school to help students, and indeed parents, through the applications process for all universities.
 There are also dedicated members of staff to advise on Oxbridge entrance and on applications for Medicine, Dentistry and Veterinary Medicine.
 For those students applying to courses where interviews and aptitude tests are an integral part of the selection process, the School will arrange interviews with prospective applicants in the Summer Term of the Lower Sixth and provide regular support culminating in a programme of practice interviews in the Autumn Term of the Upper Sixth.

-The careers programme in the Sixth Form is administered by Mr Brien, Deputy Head of Sixth Form – Higher Education and Careers.
+The careers programme in the Sixth Form is administered by Dr Hacksley, Assistant Head - Higher Education and Careers.
 In the Lower Sixth, students will be expected to undertake one week of Work Experience in the Autumn half term and in June will participate in a two-day Business Conference, working with figures from the local business community.
-Twice a year, targeted Careers Evenings are organised for students and parents on areas such as Finance and the City, Law, Medicine, or Science and Engineering. e Engineering and Technology Society promotes opportunities in these disciplines.
+Twice a year, targeted Careers Evenings are organised for students and parents on areas such as Finance and the City, Law, Medicine, or Science and Engineering. e Engineering and Technology Society promotes opportunities in these disciplines. [/center]

-Students will be expected to participate in one of the extra-curricular activities offered on Friday afternoons.
+Students are expected to participate in one of the co-curricular activities offered on a Friday afternoon.
 These include the Combined Cadet Force (CCF), Community Link, Conservation, the Partnership Scheme with local infant and junior schools, Publications, VLE Support Group and Stage.
 Students have the opportunity to give back to the community, develop their interpersonal skills and assume positions of responsibility.
-All such activities can count towards the Service or Skills section of the Duke of Edinburgh Award.
+All such activities can count towards the Service or Skills section of the Duke of Edinburgh's Award.